Fishest/school/_posts/2010-05-06-final-project-result.markdown

     * Use a graph wrapper around a sparse array of edges for O(1) access time
     * Only present pieces of the graph to be solved at a time

-*   Implement tortuosity weighting of the paths.
-This is a simple feature that was eliminated for now to speed up the algorithm.
+*   Implement a better tortuosity weighting of the paths as mine doesn't appear to work all that well.
-*   Implement the algorithm in c++ with bgl to increase speed.
+*   Implement the algorithm in c++ with BGL to increase speed.

 External Links
 ------------------------------------------------------------